Chemistry Engineering

 Accepted Qualifications and Typical Requirements

-- Scottish Advanced Highers: BB or BBC depending on the combination of subjects.
+Scottish Advanced Highers: Obtain BB or BBC, depending on the combination of subjects.

-- BTEC Level 3 National Diploma: DD plus grade A at A-level
+• BTEC Level 3 National Diploma: DD plus a grade A at A-level

-- Access to Higher Education (HE) Diploma: Completion of the diploma with all Level 3 credits achieved at Merit level, and grade A in any accompanying A-levels.
+Access to Higher Education (HE) Diploma: Completion of the diploma with all Level 3 credits at Merit level, along with grade A in any accompanying A-levels.

-- Other equivalent qualifications: The University also accepts a range of UK and international qualifications.
-Further details can be found on the Oxford admissions website.
+Other equivalent qualifications: The University accepts a range of UK and international qualifications.
+For full details, applicants should consult the Oxford admissions website.

 Subject Requirements

-The subjects you need to have studied before applying depend on the Chemical & Engineering Foundation Year undergraduate degree course you wish to progress to after the Foundation Year.
-Each pathway has specific essential requirements:
+The subjects you need to have studied before applying depend on the specific Chemical & Engineering Foundation Year undergraduate pathway you plan to follow.
+Each pathway has its own essential requirements:

-- You must have studied Physics and Mathematics at A-level, Advanced Higher, Higher Level in the IB, or equivalent.
+Engineering: Applicants must have studied Physics and Mathematics at A-level, Advanced Higher, Higher Level in the IB, or an equivalent qualification.
+These subjects are essential for developing the analytical and problem-solving skills required for engineering.

 Applying to the Foundation Year

-All applicants for the Foundation Year must apply through UCAS.
-Please note that the application deadline for the Foundation Year is January 2025, which is different from the earlier October 2024 deadline used for standard Oxford undergraduate courses.
+All applicants to the Foundation Year are required to submit their applications through UCAS.
+Please note that the application deadline for the Foundation Year is January 2025, which differs from the earlier October 2024 deadline used for standard Oxford undergraduate courses.

 Admissions Process – Step by Step